 Paul has represented lenders, trade creditors, farm equipment manufacturers, community associations, contractors and telecommunications companies in various reorganization proceedings, including commercial real estate, manufacturing, and wholesale and retail transactions.
 He has extensive experience in state court foreclosures and receiverships and other aspects of creditor-debtor litigation, including appellate advocacy.
-He has been rated by his peers as being "preeminent" in his fields of law.

 - J.D., Wake Forest School of Law, 1998

 - B.A., The University of North Carolina at Asheville, 1993

 - Representation of secured lender through appointment of state court receiver for, and foreclosure against, hotel properties

 - Representation of international farm equipment manufacturer in complex multistate franchisee bankruptcy case resulting in full recovery

 - Representation of lead participant secured lender owed $15 million in contested foreclosure and sale of subdivision property containing three golf courses through bankruptcy

 - Representation of lender through successful restructure and collateralization of $20 million loan through bankruptcy plan confirmation of brick manufacturer